Learning Heterogeneous Agent Cooperation via Multiagent League Training: Results.

 \subsection{Heterogeneous Cooperation Policy.}

-Observing the eventual frontier policies trained by HLT, a clear agent role division between different agent types can be found.
-Fig.\ref{fig:uhmp} demonstrates a scenario where green RL agents are preparing to contact the enemy.
-T1 agents (UAVs) take advantage of their agility by moving back and forth to attack enemies and simultaneously support ground teammates.
-T2 agents have a longer attack range than T3, but they learned a hit-and-run policy, moving ahead of T3 agents when opponents are far but immediately retreating behind T3 agents when facing imminent threats.
-The strength of T3 agents is short-range combat.
-But being in a heterogeneous team, they learn a rather sedate policy to stay still when the simulation begins.
-To obtain advantages when opponents approach, T3 agents form a semi-circle-shaped formation along with T2 agents.
+Our observations of the eventual frontier policies trained by HLT indicate a distinct division of agent roles between the different agent types.
+Figure \ref{fig:uhmp} depicts the situation where green RL agents are poised to make contact with the enemy.
+The UAVs, or T1 agents, take advantage of their agility by maneuvering back and forth to attack opponents and provide support to ground teammates.
+In contrast, T2 agents have a longer attack range than T3 but employ a hit-and-run policy.
+They advance in front of T3 agents when enemies are far away but quickly retreat behind T3 when danger is imminent.
+T3 agents are skilled in short-range combat.
+However, as part of a heterogeneous team, they adopt a more restrained policy and remain stationary at the beginning of the simulation.
+To obtain advantages when opponents approach, T3 agents join forces with T2 agents to form a semi-circle-shaped formation.